swabhs/blog/_posts/2016-08-20-acl-in-berlin.markdown

 * [Named Entity Recognition with Bidirectional LSTM-CNNs](http://arxiv.org/abs/1511.08308) (TACL)
     - Jason P.C.
 Chiu and Eric Nichols

     Feature engineering for NER is claimed to have been replaced by learning a hybrid LSTM  + ConvNet architecture.
 Results are demonstrated on a CoNLL 2003 shared task - they're good!
-In spirit, this is very similar to my own paper - unfortunately though, the talk heavily emphasized the engineering in the work and failed to hold my attention...
+In spirit, this is very similar to my own paper - unfortunately though, the talk heavily emphasized only on the engineering in the work.

 ### Session 2